-It is expected that the reservoir will be available for some recreational use until fall of 2020.
-We will then begin to lower the reservoir level in preparation for the start of construction.
-Once dewatering begins and the water level falls beneath a predetermined level the reservoir will be closed to recreation until construction of the project is completed, likely in 2025.
-The entire reservoir must be completely dewatered prior to and during construction.
-Once construction is complete, and with the help of Mother Nature, the reservoir can be refilled to its full capacity for recreational use.
+It is expected that the reservoir will be available for some recreational use until early 2022.
+Water levels will then be lowered in preparation for the start of construction.
+Once dewatering begins and the water level falls beneath a predetermined level, the reservoir will be closed to recreation until construction of the project is completed, likely in 2027.
+The entire reservoir must be completely emptied prior to and during construction.
+Once construction is complete, and with the help of rainfall, the reservoir can be refilled to its full capacity for recreational use.

-Will the project impact my property values?
+20 Will the project impact my property values?